TrudAX/denistrunin-blog/src/posts/xpptools-sqlexecute/index.md

 ![Get Top SQL](TopSQL.png)

-To return large text or the result of UPDATE statement you may update a **SQLResults** field.
+To return large text or the result of UPDATE statement you may update a **SQLResults** field(as standard ResultSet has some limits, so large text can't be returned directly).

 For example, you can also download and analyse SQL plan using the following command: